KonstantinosBarmpas/Schoolpool/README.md

 The design:

-The SpCar was designed by Maria Dima, 5th year architecture student at Democritus University of Thrace.
+The SpCar was designed by Maria Dima, 5th year architecture student at Democritus University of Thrace. [[Maria Dima](https://www.instagram.com/mar_dima/?hl=el)]

-![image8]
 ![image9]
 ![image10]